-If any unsafe behaviour includes racist comments or bullying (see below) then this must be reported to the Head Teacher or Deputy Head Teacher immediately.
+If any unsafe behaviour includes racist comments or bullying (see below) then this must be reported to the Head Teacher or Assistant Head Teachers immediately.
 Such incidents are always formally logged and governors are provided with a summary of such incidents on a termly basis.
+If appropriate Ms Roberts will follow the school's procedures for suspension.

 Children should always be positively acknowledged - it is the child's behaviour choices that are unsafe, not the child.
+All staff must follow the Thrive approach.